Thomas Wood

 A copper plate, ready to etch

-I have drawn through an acid-resistant coating, called the ground.
-Only the drawn lines will become etched.
+Without scratching into the plate, I have drawn through an acid-resistant coating, called the ground.
+Only the exposed drawn lines will become etched.

 The etching solution